hmc-cs111-spring2023/artifact-Aayush141/Documentation.md

 Description: This code provides two case classes, PhonemicString and unorderedString, for working with phonemic and unordered strings, respectively.

-Additionally, it contains various utility methods for manipulating and comparing strings.
+Additionally, it contains various utility methods for manipulating and comparing these new types.

+The documentation and the project file are typically simultaneously updated, but some of it here might be out of date since the pppp.scala is constantly updated.

 ## UnorderedString